dvlpsh/Twitter-AutoPoster-Bot/README.md

 Now execute this script from the terminal using `python twitbot.py`.
 You will be prompted for your username and password, once they are specified, this script automatially logs in to your Twitter Account.

+## Features
+* Automatic Login(prompts user for username and password on the terminal)
+* Retweets based on specified keyword
+* Likes Tweets based on specified keyword
+* Posts insightful links(reads insightful links from a file and posts them as tweets)
+* Replies to Tweets having a specified keyword